mor12/phpMailParserExample/README.md

 ## Designli technical test

-This is a php test using laravel using mail-parser to parse the content of an email with attachments, to run the project create on the root a `.env` file (you can copy the content of `.env.example`). then run:
+This is a php test using laravel using mail-parser to parse the content of an email with attachments, to run the project create on the root a `.env` file (you can copy the content of `.env.example`).

+This project is using the package php-mime-mail-parser (https://github.com/php-mime-mail-parser) so make sure you have the mailparse extension (http://php.net/manual/en/book.mailparse.php) properly installed.
+The command line `php -m | grep mailparse` needs to return "mailparse".
+Then run the next commands:

 ```bash